Daniel-KM/Omeka-S-module-DataTypeRdf/README.md

 - Simplify search ([Omeka S issue #1241]).
 - Add xsd:token or a derivative for standard or custom enumerations (language, etc.).
-- Add xsd:anyURI for uris.
-- Manage restrictions via the resource templates (default value for boolean, range, default tokens, with or without seconds, css for html, xsl for xml…).
+- Manage restrictions via the resource templates (default value for boolean, default tokens, css for html, xsl for xml…).

 Warning